Introduction: Why This Painting Matters to This Day

 John Singer Sargent, A Cosmopolitan by Sunshine

 John Singer Sargent was born to American parents in Florence and was a true citizen of the world.
-All his life, he lived amidst the cultural capitals of Europe and, thereby, imbibed the sophistication of art in that old world combined with that raw spirit of experimentation and boldness characteristic of Americans in his work.
-By the time he reached his late twenties, he had created an identity for himself as a very eminent portraitist who was known for brilliance in technique and insight in psychology.
+All his life, he lived midst the cultural capitals of Europe.
+He imbibed the sophistication of art in that old world.
+His work merged that raw spirit of experimentation and boldness characteristic of Americans.
+By the time he reached his late twenties, he had created an identity for himself.
+He became a very eminent portraitist.
+He was known for brilliance in technique and insight in psychology.

 John Singer Sargent (1856–1925)

-Masterful control of light, painterly brushwork, and the capacity to make subjects appear both real and elevated defined Sargent’s style.
-It was not simply how people looked that he painted, but who they were at least, who they wanted the world to see.
-And then he had Portrait of Madame Almost an ideal subject popped into his path, where Sargent’s audacious artistic instincts matched charismatically with the subject before him.
+Masterful control of light, painterly brushwork, and the capacity to make subjects both real and elevated defined Sargent’s style.
+He painted not just how people looked.
+He captured who they were, or at least who they wanted the world to see.
+An ideal theme popped into his path with Portrait of Madame.
+Sargent’s audacious artistic instincts matched charismatically with the theme before him.

 John Singer Sargent began his work on the painting in 1883.